mretegan/crispy/docs/tutorials/index.rst

     :align: center
     :width: 35 %

-Depending on the type of experiment selected above, the panel below will display a single tab with the parameters of the *Absorbtion Energy* for a XAS calculation, or two tabs, *Incident Energy* and *Energy Transfer*, for a RIXS calculation.
+Depending on the type of experiment selected above, the panel below will display a single tab with the parameters of the *Absorption Energy* for a XAS calculation, or two tabs, *Incident Energy* and *Energy Transfer*, for a RIXS calculation.

 .. figure:: assets/absorption_energy.png
     :align: center